-Beginning with the 2017-18 fishing season, I’ve made a couple of important changes to the guiding options I offer to visiting anglers.
+I’ve made some important changes to the guiding options I offer to visiting anglers.

-With some regret (after more than 37 years of guiding all over much of the South Island), I no longer offer:
+With some regret (after 38 years of guiding all over much of the South Island), I no longer offer:

-… extended overnight road trips away from my home base of Richmond (Nelson).
+… extended road trips away from my home base of Richmond (Nelson).

-… or overnight camp-out trips of more than one night/two days duration.
+… overnight camp-out trips greater than one night/two days duration.

 (However: if you do want these types of fishing I am happy to refer you onto to other guide friends who specialise in these experiences).

-NB: For anglers based in St. Arnaud or Murchison who would like to fish with me on day trips, I am very willing to meet up at a mutually agreed location.
+NB: For anglers based in St. Arnaud or Murchison who would like to fish with me on day trips, I am very willing to meet up with you at a mutually agreed location.

 CATCHING TROPHY TROUT